jhucompilers/fall2024/assign/assign05.md

 Optimizing for (smaller) code size is also valid, but should be considered a secondary concern.

-Two benchmark programs are provided (in the [assign05/input](https://github.com/jhucompilers/fall2024-tests/tree/master/assign05/input) subdirectory of the [test repository](https://github.com/jhucompilers/fall2024-tests)):
+Two CPU-intensive benchmark programs are provided (in the [assign05/input](https://github.com/jhucompilers/fall2024-tests/tree/master/assign05/input) subdirectory of the [test repository](https://github.com/jhucompilers/fall2024-tests)):